Courses Detail Information

 Description:

-This course teaches basic principles of materials science and engineering, including bonding, structure, defects and how are they described and how are they determined experimentally.
+This course teaches basic principles of materials science and engineering, including bonding, structure, defects, and how they are described and how they are determined experimentally.

 Course Topics: